Trimatix/BASED/README.md

 1. Fork this repository.
 2. Install the project requirements with `pip install -r requirements.txt`.
 3. Provide your bot token (see the [Configuring Your Bot](https://github.com/Trimatix/BASED#configuring-your-bot) section below).
-4. Create a PostgreSQL database and create a liquibase.properties file (see [Configuring Your Bot](https://github.com/Trimatix/BASED#configuring-your-bot)).
+4. Connect the bot to the database of your choice (see [Configuring Your Bot](https://github.com/Trimatix/BASED#configuring-your-bot)).
 5. Build your bot directly over BASED.

 The project is already working as is, with a connected client instance, dynamic commands importing and calling, scheduler and database initialization, and reactionMenu interaction using client events.<br>